Pillsbury A-Mill

 In 1901 one of the turbines was replaced with a 2,500 horsepower one.
-Both the mill and its headrace tunnel are contributing resources to the St. Anthony Falls Historic District, which is on the National Register of Historic Places.
+Both the mill and its headrace tunnel are contributing resources to the St. Anthony Falls Historic District, which is listed on the National Register of Historic Places.
 The mill is also independently on the NRHP.
 The mill was named a National Historic Landmark in 1966 and has since been converted into the A-Mill Artist Lofts.